NyaMeeEain/Create_Custom_Cshare/AMSI_Bypassing_With C#.md

             }
         }

-        //Importing The Necessary WInAPI to Load
+        //Importing The Necessary WInAPI to Load the LoadLibrary other related to system function.

         [DllImport("kernel32.dll")]
         public static extern IntPtr LoadLibrary(string name);